RomanShtyk/books/team/elegant_puzzle.md

 # An Elegant Puzzle Systems of Engineering Management Will Larson
+6/10 - too much unrelated stuff, should probably reread when needed
 #### Organizations

 * Manager should support six to eight engineers.